mia-platform/documentation/docs/fast_data/setup_fast_data.md

 On the left menu, click on `Topics` and `Add a topic` button.
 Insert the topic name and the number of partitions required.
 Here you could create with defaults or customize topic settings.

 :::info
-We suggest to use a topic name like `tenant.environment.system.projection.ingestion`
+We suggest using a topic name like `tenant.environment.system.projection.ingestion`
 :::

 > *Note*: if this documentation seems outdated, follow the [official one](https://docs.confluent.io/cloud/current/client-apps/topics/manage.html#create-a-topic)